Glenn Fisher, All Good Copy- InnovaBuzz 181

 Key points and take-aways from this episode include:

-- Creativity itself is not limited to writing fictions.
+- Creativity itself is not limited to writing fiction.
 You can be creative in advertising and marketing too.

 - Direct response marketing all comes down to testing and measuring the response.